Required Licenses

 Local Business Permits

-- Business License: Must be obtained from the local government; involves submitting an application and paying a fee.
+- Business License: Must be obtained from the local government; requires proof of business registration and payment of applicable fees.